-There are several power banks in the market you can choose to buy but if you are looking for a genuine power bank which you can rely on for a longer period of time the Adata PT 100 is a good choice.
+There are several power banks in the market you can choose to buy but if you are looking for a genuine power bank that you can rely on for a longer period of time the Adata PT 100 is a good choice.

 The Power bank has 10,000 mAH capacity and offers quick charging to your smartphone and we observed after using it for 2 weeks that the charge is consistent and is a pretty reliable device.

 The Adata PT-100 is currently priced at Rs.
-1250 on flipkart and on some other major e-retailers.
+1250 on Flipkart and on some other major e-retailers.

 Adata is a Taiwanese memory and storage manufacturer found in year 2001, by Simon Chen.
 It has core competency in making DRAM, USB Drivers, Powerbanks, Solid State drives, digital frames and memory cards.
 It has operations in Europe, Asia and America.

 The power bank is more rectangular and has a black and green color with blue led light.
 The power bank is not small in size in fact it is long and measures close to 14 cm the width and height are low compared to some of the other 10,000 mah power banks.